diegomacario/Super-Sunshine/README.md

 #### 5.1) Ambient light

-Ambient light is the simplest type of light source.
-It models light that has been scattered and reflected many times by illuminating all the objects in a scene with equal intensity, regardless of their positions in space.
+Ambient light is the simplest type of light source available.
+It illuminates all the objects in a scene with equal intensity, regardless of their positions or orientations in space.
+By doing this, it models the uniform illumination produced by rays of light that have been reflected many times.

-The command used to set the colour of this type of light is:
+The command used to set the colour of this type of light source is:
  ```sh
  ambient r g b
  ```
 Where:
 - The *__RGB__* values, which can range from 0 to 1, determine the colour of the ambient light.
-If this command is not specified in a scene description, the colour of the ambient light defaults to (0.2, 0.2, 0.2).
+Note that if this command is not specified in a scene description, the colour of the ambient light defaults to (0.2, 0.2, 0.2).

-Since ambient light does not originate from a specific point in space or in a specific direction, one could say that there can only be one ambient light in a scene.
-If this is true, then what happens if you use the *__ambient__* command more than once in a scene description?
-The answer is simple: the colour of the ambient light changes, but the new colour only affects the geometric primitives created afterwards.
-For example, let's say I create four spheres and modify the colour of the ambient light before creating each one:
+Now you might be wondering what would happen if you used the *__ambient__* command more than once in a scene description.
+After all, ambient light does not originate from a specific point in space or in a specific direction, so how could there be more than one ambient light in a scene?
+The answer is simple: each time you use the *__ambient__* command, you change the colour of the ambient light, but only for the geometric primitives created afterwards.
+For example, let's say I wrote a scene description where I create four spheres while I modify the colour of the ambient light:
  ```sh
 # Left sphere (green)
 ambient 0.2 0.4 0.1